 YouTube Analytics in Creator Studio is available for all channels and offers different reports that let a channel owner measure how an audience responds to videos.
 There are three types of reports: Watch time, Engagement, and Revenue.
 A channel manager can use this data to set benchmarks, analyze the success of various revenue streams, and forecast a revenue roadmap.
 Below is a summary of the revenue reports within YouTube Analytics:

-- Revenue report gives you an overview of your estimated earnings for the channel’s different revenue streams — Ads, transactions, YouTube Red and across different videos, geographies and dates.
+- Revenue report gives you an overview of your estimated earnings for the channel’s different revenue streams—ads, YouTube Premium, and Super Chat (if eligible)—across different videos, geographies, and dates.
 This data can also be overlaid with additional detailed metrics (using the compare metric feature) such as watch time, subscribers, and videos published to help you determine how each metric influences each revenue stream.
 Learn how to use the revenue report.

 - Ad rates shows you a deep dive into how the different types of ads are performing.
 The data includes YouTube ad revenue, cost per mille (CPMs), and estimated monetized playbacks and you can use the compare metric to also see ad impressions.
 Learn how to use the Ad rates report and review basic definitions.

-- Transaction revenue shows revenue from transactions like rentals, purchases, or Super Chat, if applicable.
+- Transaction revenue shows revenue from Super Chat purchases.

 Note: These numbers are only estimates.
 Earnings data can take up to seven days to appear.